-Sand Filters
+Design as off-line device.
+Include a Sediment Forebay or equivalent pretreatment device.

+ESSD / LID Alternatives

+This practice is not a MassDEP recognized ESSD / LID technique.
+ESSD and LID techniques must be used unless demonstrated to be impracticable based on a written alternatives analysis.
+Other SCMs shall only be used to the meet those portions of Standard 3 (i.e., Required Recharge Volume) and Standard 4 (i.e., TSS / TP removal) that cannot be fully met by ESSD and LID techniques.
+See Section 4.2 of the Stormwater Handbook for a list of MassDEP recognized ESSD / LID techniques.
+Most recognized ESSD / LID techniques also have an associated ESSD Credit (see Table A-1) of this Appendix.

 Applicability

 Sand filters are adaptable to most developments.
 They can be installed in areas with thin soils, high evaporation rates, low soil infiltration rates and limited space.
 Sand filters can be used in ultra-urban sites with small drainage areas that are completely impervious, such as small parking lots and fast food restaurants.
 They are suitable for many areas that are difficult to retrofit due to space limitations.

 Sand filters can be used in areas with poor soil infiltration rates, where groundwater concerns restrict the use of infiltration, or for high pollutant loading areas.
 Design sand filters as off-line SCMs; they are intended primarily for quality control, not quantity control.
 A diversion structure, such as a flow splitter or weir, typically routes a portion of the runoff into the sand filter, while the remainder continues on to a stormwater quantity control SCM.
 Large sand filters can be designed to play a role in the control of peak discharge rates.